 School Teachers for Hope International in Cambodia

-WEC helps to recruit teachers and school staff for Hope International School in Phnom Penh (which has a satellite site in Siem Reap too).
+WEC helps to recruit teachers and school staff for Hope International School in Phnom Penh (with a satellite site in Siem Reap).
+Each year Hope International School seeks enthusiastic, caring professionals who are followers of Christ to serve in Cambodia.

 Qualities & Gifts Sought

 Qualification requirements depend on position applied for.
-This position is non-salaried, but the school helps with a small living allowance.
+Any position here is non-salaried, but the school helps with a small living allowance.
+Come to experience real cross-cultural living and serve young people in the name of Jesus.

 Our ref 5244